AgentIAD: Agentic Industrial Anomaly Detection via Adaptive Memory Augmentation: Experiments

-For \textit{MLLM-based} methods, we include proprietary multimodal models—GPT-4o-mini, GPT-4o, and GPT-4.1—as upper-bound references of large-scale reasoning capability.
-Among open-source counterparts, we evaluate LLaVA-Next~\cite{liu2024llavanext}, InternVL2~\cite{chen2024internvl}, InternVL3~\cite{zhu2025internvl3}, and QwenVL2.5~\cite{bai2025qwen2}, which represent current state-of-the-art vision–language backbones trained on large image–text corpora.
-We further compare with fine-tuned systems tailored for industrial anomaly detection, including AnomalyR1~\cite{chao2025anomalyr1}, AD-FM~\cite{liao2025ad}, and OmniAD~\cite{zhao2025omniad}, all of which incorporate GRPO-style reinforcement learning or task-specific supervision.
-This group allows us to assess how AgentIAD performs relative to both large proprietary models and specialized GRPO-trained baselines.

-For \textit{CLIP-based} approaches, we include WinCLIP~\cite{jeong2023winclip}, AnomalyCLIP~\cite{zhou2023anomalyclip}, AdaCLIP~\cite{cao2024adaclip}, AA-CLIP~\cite{ma2025aa}, UniVAD~\cite{gu2025univad}, and AnomalyGPT~\cite{gu2024anomalygpt}, which rely on prompt learning, feature aggregation, or visual–textual similarity for open-vocabulary anomaly recognition.
-These models serve as competitive non-reasoning baselines, revealing the contribution of agentic reasoning and reward-guided policy optimization in our framework.

-All methods are evaluated under the same MMAD~\cite{jiang2024mmad}-derived binary classification setup to ensure consistent comparison.
+\paragraph{Datasets.} We evaluate our method on industrial anomaly detection benchmark and a medical imaging dataset.
+For industrial anomaly detection, we use MMAD~\cite{jiang2024mmad} as the primary benchmark.
+MMAD evaluates multiple reasoning-based subtasks, including Anomaly Discrimination, Defect Classification, Defect Localization, Defect Description, Defect Analysis, Object Classification, and Object Analysis.
+The benchmark integrates four industrial anomaly detection datasets: MVTec-AD~\cite{bergmann2019mvtec}, VisA~\cite{zou2022spot}, MVTec-LOCO~\cite{bergmann2022beyond}, and GoodsAD~\cite{zhang2024pku}.
+MVTec-AD and VisA mainly contain texture-level defects, while MVTec-LOCO and GoodsAD focus on structural and logical anomalies.
+Following prior works such as OmniAD~\cite{zhao2025omniad} and AD-FM~\cite{liao2025ad}, we adopt the same data split protocol of MMAD, where 1,936 samples are used for training and 6,400 samples are used for evaluation.
+For medical anomaly detection, we use the Brain Tumor MRI Dataset~\cite{msoud_nickparvar_2026}.
+This dataset contains brain MRI scans with tumor labels.
+Following the original dataset split, we sample 1,900 images from the training set for training and the original test set is used for evaluation.

+\paragraph{Evaluation.} To evaluate our model, we follow the MMAD benchmark protocol and report accuracy for MMAD question answering.
+For anomaly detection on both industrial and medical datasets, we report classification accuracy, F1-score and image-level AUROC.
+For MMAD reasoning evaluation, we follow the original question–answering format defined in the benchmark.
+For anomaly detection experiments and ablation studies, we adopt a prompt format similar to PromptAD~\cite{li2024promptad}.

-\paragraph{Implementation Details.} AgentIAD is built upon the Qwen2.5-VL-3B backbone and trained on 8$\times$A100 (80GB) GPUs in two stages.
-During SFT, the vision encoder is frozen and only the language adapter and tool head are optimized using AdamW with cosine decay and a 0.05 warm-up ratio.
-Training uses bfloat16 precision, FlashAttention-2, gradient checkpointing, and ZeRO-2 for memory efficiency, and is performed for 20 epochs.
-A loss mask supervises only the final two assistant turns, corresponding to the reasoning and decision outputs.
+\paragraph{Implementation Details.} AgentIAD is built upon Qwen2.5-VL-3B and trained on 8 A100 (80GB) GPUs.
+During SFT, the vision encoder is frozen and the remaining components are optimized using AdamW with cosine learning rate decay.
+The initial learning rate is set to $2\times10^{-5}$ and training runs for 20 epochs.
+During reinforcement learning training, we adopt the OpenRLHF framework and generate 8 rollouts for each prompt to improve exploration during training.
+The learning rate is set to $1\times10^{-6}$ and training runs for 3 epochs.